 - Grill nectarines or peaches.
 If you don't have a grill, place under broiler on high for five minutes.

 - Mix together vinegar, mustard and jelly.
-If you don’t have peach jelly, you can use honey, honey powder.
+If you don't have peach preserves or jam, you can use fresh peach slices, grilled first.

 - Slowly add the olive oil, while whisking, or put all in jar and shake.